Cross Cultural Advertising of Shoes in South Korea and Australia

-Creatively the advertisement is original because it takes the succeed at all costs attitude of exceptional sportspeople into a new space.
+Creatively the advertisement is original because it takes the successful at-all-costs attitude of exceptional sportspeople into a new space.
 Synthesis is also in effect as the usually non-competitive space of a museum unexpectedly turns it into a battlefield.
 The effect is of inspiring young athletes to play like they have nothing to lose in line with the Nike brand values and personality.

-Asics Oceania used a highly creative and original approach of ‘The Travelling Salesman’ (2018) mocumentary travelling New Zealand in a motivating challenge to sell Wallabies jerseys.
+Asics Oceania used a highly creative and original approach in ‘The Travelling Salesman’ (2018) mocumentary travelling New Zealand in a motivating challenge to sell Wallabies jerseys.
 The likable independent everyday hero salesperson who ‘once sold a pair of undies to a nudist’ sets off on the ambitious task in a highly original and humorous approach that seems to almost mock the ultra-serious attitude to competition Nike has taken.

 Figure 7: Travelling Salesman, Rebook.
 (2018)